 On average, it takes our engineers around 3 hours to fit one window.
 If you’re having all your windows replaced, we may book this in over two or three days.
 Our surveyor will be able to give you a better idea of timings at your free survey.

 Double and triple glazing should be cleaned with a soft cloth with water and washing-up liquid.
-Where there is more dirt and grime than normal we suggest a commercial window cleaning solution.
+When there’s more dirt and grime than normal, we suggest a commercial window cleaning solution.
 Please remember to keep the solution away from the frame and wash away any residue with clean water.